INL/BlackLab/site/docs/guide/getting-started.md

 	java -cp "blacklab.jar:lib" nl.inl.blacklab.tools.IndexTool create INDEX_DIR INPUT_FILES FORMAT

-If you specify a directory as the INPUT_FILES, it will be scanned recursively.
+If you specify a directory as the `INPUT_FILES`, it will be scanned recursively.
 You can also specify a file glob (such as \*.xml) or a single file.
 If you specify a .zip or .tar.gz file, BlackLab will automatically index its contents.

 For example, if you have TEI data in `/data/input/my-tei-files/` and want to create an index at `/data/blacklab-corpora/my-corpus`, run the following command: